Nearly 26,000 nursing home COVID-19 deaths reported to feds

 “It’s very important in the next stimulus bill not to just order testing,” said Parkinson, adding that Congress needs to provide the money as well.

-The Centers for Medicare and Medicaid Services has recommended a one-time test for all residents and staff, as well as weekly retesting of staff.
+Federal officials at CMS have recommended a one-time test for all residents and staff, as well as weekly retesting of staff.
 Facilities should retest residents weekly until none test positive.
-CMS head Seema Verma says states should use “extreme caution” before reopening nursing homes to visitors.
+CMS administrator Verma says states should use “extreme caution” before reopening nursing homes to visitors.

 Some policy experts are hoping that the loss of life in nursing homes will lead state and national leaders to overhaul policies toward the industry, long a stepchild of the health care system.